cloudstateio/cloudstate/README.md

 ### Database support

-The CloudState Proxy Reference Implementation supports a number of databases.
+The Cloudstate Proxy Reference Implementation supports a number of databases.
 The table below indicates the range of support, the columns are explained as follows:

 Journal
 : Whether event sourced journals are supported with this databases.
 The RI event sourcing support is built using [Akka Persistence](https://doc.akka.io/docs/akka/current/persistence.html) for the durable storage, which has support for a [wide range](https://index.scala-lang.org/search?topics=akka-persistence) of NoSQL and SQL databases.

 Key-Value
 : Whether Key-Value support is implemented for this database.
-Key-Value support is not yet provided by the CloudState proxy, but will be in future.
+Key-Value support is not yet provided by the Cloudstate proxy, but will be in future.

 Native Image
-: Whether a GraalVM Native Image build is available for the CloudState Proxy for this database.
+: Whether a GraalVM Native Image build is available for the Cloudstate Proxy for this database.
 It can be a considerable amount of effort getting a GraalVM native image working for any library, so not all proxies support it.

 | Database   | Journal            | Key-Value | Native image       |
 |------------|--------------------|-----------|--------------------|